ishanjain28/s3-mongo-backup/README.md

        accessPerm: "private", //S3 Bucket Privacy, Private is HIGHLY Recommended
        bucketName: "awesome-bucket" //Bucket Name
     },
+    keepLocalBackups: false, //If true, It will not delete local copy of backup
     timezoneOffset: 300 //Timezone, It is assumed to be in hours if less than 16 and in minutes otherwise }